 Replacement parts may be ordered through your plumber or the local distributor.
+You may also call the Technical Assistance Hotline which is listed on your warranty.
 Parts will be shipped at prevailing prices and billed accordingly.

 NOTICE: When ordering replacement parts, have the following information ready: